CentralAuth/CentralAuth-Rust-Demo/README.md

 - macOS: the leaf signing certificate is extracted via `codesign --extract-certificates` and hashed.
 - Linux/other platforms: signing certificate retrieval is not implemented, so release builds will fail at runtime unless you add your own production-safe signing approach.
 - Never print or persist tokens/secrets in production apps.

-## Troubleshooting

-- If the browser does not open, copy the printed URL into your browser manually.
-- Ensure nothing else is bound to `localhost:12120`.
-- Verify that your backend accepts the access token and the `device-id` header.

 ## License